Shoulder Pain Womack, MO

 Womack, MO Shoulder Pain | Axes Physical Therapy

-A healthy shoulder is important to not only carrying out daily tasks with ease, but to keeping up the active lifestyles we desire.
-At Axes, we focus on positive outcomes for Womack, MO people of all ages by creating evidence-backed treatment plans based on your injury, pain level, age, and how physically active you need to be.
+Optimal movement health is essential to not only carrying out daily tasks with ease, but to doing the things we love.
+At Axes, we focus on patient results for Womack, MO people of all ages by creating evidence-backed treatment plans catered to your injury, pain level, age, and the activities you want to get back to.
 You do not have to delay in getting back to the things you love doing most and a pain-free life.
-Request an appointment online or find our location most convenient for you.
+Request an appointment online or reach out to the location nearest you.

 Services Offered